Battle of Arbroath: The battle

-On 24 January 1445, the Master of Crawford arrived at the gates of the abbey with over one thousand men: mostly from clan Lindsay, but also a group of clan Hamilton from Clydesdale.
-Alexander Ogilvy of Inverquharity, was fortunate that he was entertaining guests on the day of the attack; Alexander Gordon, 1st Earl of Huntly, Sir John Oliphant of Aberdagie, Maxwell of Tealing, Brucklay of Gartley, Forbes of Pitsligo, and Gordon of Borrowfield, were all in the Baron's company.
+On 24 January 1445, the Master of Crawford arrived at the gates of the abbey with over one thousand men: mostly from Clan Lindsay, but also a group from Clan Hamilton of Clydesdale.
+Alexander Ogilvy of Inverquharity was fortunate that he was entertaining guests on the day of the attack; Alexander Gordon, 1st Earl of Huntly, Sir John Oliphant of Aberdagie, Maxwell of Tealing, Brucklay of Gartley, Forbes of Pitsligo, and Gordon of Borrowfield were all in the Baron's company.
 Though outnumbered, Ogilvy and his allies drew up the lines of battle.
-Alexander Ogilvy's force was supported by men from Clan Oliphant, Clan Seton, Clan Gordon and Clan Forbes.
+Alexander Ogilvy's force was supported by men from Clan Oliphant, Clan Seton, Clan Gordon, and Clan Forbes.

 Meanwhile, the Earl of Crawford rode with great haste from Dundee in order to avert hostilities.
 The Earl rode across the centre of the battlefield, between the two armies, in order to confer with Ogilvy.
-However, one of Ogilvy's infantry, mistook the Earl's approach for hostilities, and threw a spear, striking the Earl in the mouth, and piercing his neck, killing him instantly.
+However, one of Ogilvy's infantry mistook the Earl's approach for hostilities and threw a spear, striking the Earl in the mouth and piercing his neck, killing him instantly.
 Although an accident, this ended any chance for a peaceful resolution.
 The battle began, both lines with spears at the ready.
-It is said in an account of the battle by Buchanan, that the Lindsays cried out "Why do you bring those goads with you, as if you had to do with oxen?
-Pray, throw them away, and let us fight it out with out swords, hand to hand, by true valour, as becomes men."
+It is said in an account of the battle by Buchanan that the Lindsays cried out "Why do you bring those goads with you, as if you had to do with oxen?
+Pray, throw them away, and let us fight it out without swords, hand to hand, by true valour, as becomes men."
 As a result, both sides abandoned their spears, with the exception of a hundred of the Clydesdale men, who held the points of their spears in their hands behind them.
 When they entered combat, the Clydesdale men held the spears out, creating a spear wall, which broke the ranks of the Ogilvy line.

 The Ogilvy army left the Abbey, making a last desperate stand about three miles away, at the village of Leysmill, where they rallied and turned to face the pursuers.
 This second battle raged into the night, and Ogilvy and Pitsligo fell.
 The Lindsays, though victorious, suffered heavy casualties at Leysmill, and were unable to pursue the Ogilvys further when they fell back to Kinnell, the men carrying the bodies of Ogilvy and Pitsligo with them.
-It was determined that the body of Ogilvy should be interred in the aisle of the church in Kinnell.
+It was determined that Ogilvy's body should be interred in the aisle of the church in Kinnell.
 This couplet was engraved on the aisle where he was buried: "While the girss grows green and the water rins clear, Let nane but Ogilvys lie here".